Harshith287/Tic-Tac-Toe/README.md

 # Tic Tac Toe Game

 This is a simple implementation of the Tic Tac Toe game using React.
 The game allows two players to take turns and play on a 3x3 grid.
 The game highlights the winning combination and provides a reset button to start a new game.
+You can also play the game live at:[Live Demo](https://harshith287-tic-tac-toe.vercel.app/)
 ## Prerequisites

 - Node.js (>= 14.x)